baha-project/baha-project/README.md

 # Private Project
 as will as i create free projects i well create paid projects too.

-# Whats diffrent bettwen paid or free projects
+# Whats different  between paid or free projects
 only thing is diffrent is paid project, only one person can buy it, the one who buy it first get the project source code.